 For some, this is an unwanted hassle, and, as your children grow up and your interest in pool parties fades, you might also see it this way.

-There are a few options to consider when deciding on a pool - which works best for you and your family?
+There are a few options to consider when deciding on a pool.
+Which works best for you and your family?

-An above-ground pool is a smaller commitment but isn’t a good choice for larger or more active families, as they tend not to have space for lots of swimmers at once, nor diving or lap swimming.
+An above-ground pool is a smaller commitment, but it isn’t a good choice for larger or more active families, as they tend not to have space for many swimmers at once, diving, or lap swimming.

 Additionally, an above-ground pool is easier to deconstruct and remove than an in-ground pool if you no longer want it - kids are grown, resale, etc.

-It’s important to remember that chlorine is the sanitizing agent used in both saltwater and traditional chlorine pools.
+It’s important to remember that chlorine is the sanitizing agent used in saltwater and traditional chlorine pools.
 The difference is how chlorine is added to the pool.

 If you have any questions about our house plans, please don’t hesitate to contact us.
 We have thousands of customizable plans available, and our customer service team can help answer any questions you may have.